-Applicants must have earned a baccalaureate (bachelor's) degree from an accredited institution, having earned a minimum grade point average of 2.75 or a 3.0 average for the last four semesters of study for the bachelor’s degree.
+Applicants must have earned a bachelor's degree from an accredited institution, having earned a minimum grade point average of 2.75 or a 3.0 average for the last four semesters of study for the bachelor’s degree.

 Applicants must include contact information for two persons submitting reference letters on your behalf.

 Applicants must submit a writing sample/essay of no less than 8 pages, excluding references.

 Applicants for the Professional Option must include a resume.

 All documents must be upload on line as part of the electronic application package.

 Limited funding is available for students.
 This funding is awarded based on a competitive basis.
 Students are advised to contact the Director of Graduate Programs for the Criminal Justice Department for more information.
 In addition, students should contact theUniversity Financial Aid Office for information on other funding sources.

 For more information please contact the Department of Criminal Justice Director of Graduate Studies:

 Office: 303 Albert N. Whiting Criminal Justice Building